Solavaca Ranch - Texas Mountain Bike Trail International Mountain Bicycle Association FWMBA Member DORBA Member

 This trail is located at 7829 FM205, 7 miles from Glen Rose and 4.5 miles from the Dinosaur Valley State Park, in the Paluxy River watershed

 Open every day of the week.
-Closures for any reason will be announced in the "Trail Status Updates" near the top/right of this page (Twitter Feed).
+Closures for any reason will be announced in the "Trail Status Updates" near the top/left of this page (Twitter Feed - you do not need a twitter account).

 PICTURES: